Difference Between Natural Disaster and Man-Made Disaster

 What is Man-Made Disaster?

-1. Societal disaster (terrorism, stampedes, was, etc.)
+1. Societal disaster (terrorism, stampedes, war, etc.)

-2. Chemical disaster (Industrial accidents, explosions, etc.)
+2. Chemical disasters (Industrial accidents, explosions, etc.)

-4. Environmental disaster (global warming, desertification, etc.)
+4. An environmental disaster (global warming, desertification, etc.)

-These disasters can be avoided by introducing significant measures and smart schemes, taking lessons from the previous experience.
+These disasters can be avoided by introducing significant measures and smart schemes, taking lessons from previous experience.

 man made disaster

-1. Natural disasters are dominated by natural agents, and the disasters owing to irresponsible behaviour or ill-will of humans are called man-made disasters.
+1. Natural disasters are dominated by natural agents, and disasters owing to irresponsible behaviour or ill-will of humans are called man-made disasters.

 2. People become adapted to natural disasters accepting the fact that they cannot be controlled.
 Man-made disasters are hard to foretell but can be deterred with an adequate arrangement.